mprambadi/disposisi-surat/README.md

 - change filename from `db.example.php` to `db.php` add your configuration

 - import `example.sql` to your database

+- install bower component with `bower install`